Th3SnowyOwl/Th3SnowyOwl.github.io/README.md

+Things anonymoushacker1279 can do.
-Things anonymous hack can do change the background in the deep fryer to a image i have emailed him.
+Change the background in the deep fryer to a image i have emailed him.